mhostetter/galois/README.md

 For extension fields `GF(p^m)`, the performance of `galois` is close to native numpy linear algebra (about 10x slower).
-However, for extension fields, each multiplication operation is equivalently a convolution (polynomial multiplication) of two `m`-length arrays.
+However, for extension fields, each multiplication operation is equivalently a convolution (polynomial multiplication) of two `m`-length arrays and polynomial remainder division with the irreducible polynomial.
 So it's not an apples-to-apples comparison.

 Below is a comparison of `galois` computing the correct matrix multiplication over `GF(2^8)` and numpy computing a normal integer matrix multiplication (which is not the correct result!).
 This